 The Central Board of Secondary Education (CBSE) has overhauled its section permission policy under the new CBSE Section Increase – Updated Norms 2025.

-Announced via Circular No. 13/2025 dated 31 July 2025, this CBSE section increase update replaces the old per-classroom and land-based calculation with a built-up carpet area–based limit that now governs the total number of sections a school can operate — from Balvatika (pre-primary) to Class XII.
+Announced via Circular No. 13/2025 dated 31 July 2025, this CBSE section increase update replaces the old per-classroom and land-based calculation with a built-up area–based limit that now governs the total number of sections a school can operate — from Balvatika (pre-primary) to Class XII.

 In this guide, we’ll break down the new norms, compare them with the previous rules, explain their implications for schools, and use a real-world example to show how they can directly impact your institution.